Clinical Studies

 Hypertrophic cardiomyopathy (HCM) is the most common heart disease seen in cats.
 The disease results in a thickening of the heart muscle, in the absence of other diseases that will cause heart muscle thickening.
 Ultimately, these cats can be at risk for developing congestive heart failure, clot formation, or sudden cardiac death.
 CVCA is pleased to be working alongside colleagues on these studies to collect data in diagnosis and management, find potential genetic markers, and assess the natural history of this disease to help identify risk factors for progression and death.

-CVCA is partnering with an established veterinary pharmaceutical company on a pilot study to evaluate the effectiveness and safety of SGLT-2 inhibition in the reversal or slowing the progression of heart muscle thickening and heart dysfunction in cats with a history of congestive heart failure secondary to hypertrophic cardiomyopathy.
+CVCA is partnering with an established veterinary pharmaceutical company on a pilot study to evaluate the effectiveness and safety of a novel drug therapy in the control of clinical signs in cats diagnosed with hypertrophic cardiomyopathy and congestive heart failure.
 Studies have pointed towards the benefits of this class of medication in the management of congestive heart failure.
-Cats enrolled in this study will have either a placebo or an SGLT-2 inhibitor added to the conventional treatments for heart failure and monitored closely for 1 year.
+Cats enrolled in this study will have either a placebo or a novel therapy added to the conventional treatments for heart failure and monitored closely for 1 year.

 For more detailed information about the study, including patient inclusion criteria, potential participation incentives, and how to get involved, visit https://www.felineheartstudy.com/